 The internal force of a genuine kungfu exponent is more powerful because it is not limited by physical factors, whereas the muscular strength of a Western Boxer or a Muay Thai fighter is.
 Internal force is derived from energy, whereas muscular strength is derived from muscular mass and mechanical speed.

 There is a limit to how big muscles can grow and how fast you can move them.
 Moreover, muscular mass and mechanical speed are mutually detrimental.
 To be more powerful, you increase muscular mass or you increase speed.
 But when you increase mass your speed becomes slower, and to increase speed you have to reduce mass.

 Internal force, on the other hand, depends on how much cosmic energy you can use and how strong your mind is.
 The supply of cosmic energy and the power of mind are unlimited.
 The following true story which happened to a daughter of my student in Australia illustrates the unlimted and fantastic power of energy and mind..

 Julie's husband parked his truck on a gentle slope in front of their house.
 He went to the back of the truck to unload some belongings.
 The brake failed, the truck rolled back, her husband fell onto the road with the truck on top of him.
 Julie ran out of the house and lifted the truck with her bare hands to free her husband.

-She was about 22 years old then, without any martial art or chi kung experience, and was pregnant then.
+She was about 22 years old then, without any martial art or chi kung experience, and was pregnant.
 At other times she could not even lift a heavy box.
 Neither she nor her baby was hurt by her incredible feat.
-It was her love for husband and the urgent need to save him that generated the fantastic power of mind and energy.
+It was her love for her husband and the urgent need to save him that generated the fantastic power of mind and energy.